safdar-azeem/prisma-sharding/README.md

   close during shutdown.
 Defaults to `5000`.
 - `SHARD_STUDIO_PORT_SCAN_LIMIT`: how many ports above the preferred one to try.
 Defaults to `100`.
 - `SHARD_STUDIO_REGISTRY_DIR`: per-user host identity registry.
-Defaults to a `prisma-sharding-studio` directory in the OS temp dir.
+Defaults to a `prisma-studio-next` directory in the OS temp dir.
 Entries hold only credential-free fingerprints, ports, pids and project roots.
 - `SHARD_STUDIO_HOST`: interface to bind.
 Defaults to `127.0.0.1`.
 - `SHARD_STUDIO_MAX_OPEN_CONNECTIONS`: shards allowed to hold an open connection at once.